story-branch/story_branch/README.md

 Story branch has a command available that will help you creating the configurations for the projects, but essentially you'll be asked for the pivotal tracker project id and your api key.

+### Configuring the project id

 The project id you can get it easily from the url when viewing the project.
+This value will be stored in the local configuration file that will be committed to the working repository

+### Configuring the api key

 The api key you can get it from your account settings.
+This value will be stored in your global configuration file that typically is not shared with your co-workers in the repository.
+This way, each user will be properly identified in the tracker

+### Configuring the finish tag

+On your local config you can add a line with `finish_tag: <Some random word>`.
+This tag will be used in the commit message when running `story_branch finish`.

+E.g.
+`finish_tag: Resolves`

+`story_branch finish` will make a commit with the message `[Resolves #12313] story title`

 ### .story_branch files